All Products

 virtio_driver

-• If the parameter values are y: The system has correctly installed the virtio driver, and the driver is compiled into the kernel.
-The driver will be loaded automatically at startup.
-You do not need to continue with the steps in this topic.
+• If the parameter values are y: The virtio driver is compiled into the kernel and loads automatically at startup.
+No further action is required.

 • If the parameter values are m or one parameter value is y and the other is m: The virtio driver exists as a kernel module.
-You only need to add the virtio driver to the temporary file system.
+Add the virtio driver to the temporary file system.

-• If the parameters do not appear: The system does not have the virtio driver installed.
-You need to manually install the virtio driver.
+• If the parameters do not appear: The virtio driver is not installed.
+Manually install the virtio driver.

 Add the virtio driver to the temporary file system

-When the kernel has enabled CONFIG_VIRTIO_BLK=m or CONFIG_VIRTIO_NET=m, but these modules have not been added to the temporary file system (initramfs), the system may fail to load the virtio driver at startup, causing the virtual machine to fail to detect them.
+If the kernel has CONFIG_VIRTIO_BLK=m or CONFIG_VIRTIO_NET=m but these modules are not in the initramfs, the system may fail to load virtio at startup.

-1. If the values of the CONFIG_VIRTIO_BLK and CONFIG_VIRTIO_NET parameters are m or one parameter value is y and the other is m, run one of the following commands to check whether the virtio driver is added to a temporary file system.
+1. If CONFIG_VIRTIO_BLK or CONFIG_VIRTIO_NET is m, run one of the following commands to check whether the virtio driver is in the initramfs:

 CentOS series